axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 - `--control=<socket>` or `-c`

-    Specify the socket to use to access {{% param "product.ose" %}}.
+    Specify the socket to use to access {{% param "product.abbrev" %}}.
 Only needed when using a non-standard socket.

 - `--id=<path-to-the-key>` or `-i`

     The path to the password-protected private key file.
-This is the same path that you use in the `key-file()` option of the {{% param "product.ose" %}} configuration file.
+This is the same path that you use in the `key-file()` option of the {{% param "product.abbrev" %}} configuration file.

 - `--secret=<passphrase-of-the-key>` or `-s`